dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 #### The instantiated constructor return type of an extension

-We associate an extension declaration _D_ named `E` with formal type parameters `X1 extends B1 ..
-Xs extends Bs` and an actual type argument list `T1 ..
-Ts` with a type known as the _instantiated constructor return type of_ _D_ _with type arguments_ `T1 ..
-Ts`.

-When an extension declaration _D_ named `E` has an on-clause which denotes a non-generic class `C`, the instantiated constructor return type is `C`, for any list of actual type arguments.

-*It is not very useful to declare a type parameter of an extension which isn't used in the constructor return type, because it can only be passed in an explicitly resolved constructor invocation, e.g., `E<int>.C(42)`.
-In all other invocations, the value of such type variables is determined by instantiation to bound.
-In any case, the type parameters are always ignored by static member declarations, they are only relevant to constructors and instance members.*

-When an extension declaration _D_ has no formal type parameters, and it has an on-type `C<S1 ..
-Sk>`, the instantiated constructor return type of _D_ is `C<S1 ..
-Sk>`. *In this case the on-type is a fixed type (also known as a ground type), e.g., `List<int>`.
-This implies that the constructor return type of D is the same for every call site.*

-Finally we have the general case: Consider an extension declaration _D_ named `E` with formal type parameters `X1 extends B1 ..
-Xs extends Bs` and a constructor return type `C<S1 ..
+Assume that _D_ is a generic extension declaration named `E` with formal type parameters `X1 extends B1, ..., Xs extends Bs` and constructor return type `C<S1 ..
 Sk>`.
-With actual type arguments `T1 ..
-Ts`, the instantiated constructor return type of _D_ with type arguments `T1 ..
-Ts` is `[T1/X1 ..
+Let `T1, ..., Ts` be a list of types.
+The _instantiated constructor return type_ of _D_ _with actual type arguments_ `T1 ..
+Ts` is then the type `[T1/X1 ..
 Ts/Xs]C<S1 ..
 Sk>`.

+*As a special case, assume that _D_ has an on-clause which denotes a non-generic class `C`.
+In this case, the instantiated constructor return type is `C`, for any list of actual type arguments.*

+*It is not very useful to declare a type parameter of an extension which isn't used in the on-type (and hence in the constructor return type, if it exists), because it can only be passed in an explicitly resolved invocation, e.g., `E<int>.C(42)`.
+In all other invocations, the value of such type variables is determined by instantiation to bound.*

+*As another special case, assume that _D_ has no formal type parameters, and it has a constructor return type of the form `C<S1 ..
+Sk>`.
+In this case the instantiated constructor return type of _D_ is `C<S1 ..
+Sk>`, which is a ground type, and it is the same for all call sites.*

 #### Explicit invocation of a constructor in an extension